The Different Ways to Book a Shore Excursion

 2. Through an Independent Company in Advance

-There are independent companies that specialize in selling shore excursions to cruisers, like ShoreFox, Shore Excursions Group, and Resort for a Day.
-Rather than searching multiple sites for the perfect tour, we make it easy to find, compare and book tours through these trusted independent providers through our Ship Mate app for your smartphone, or on cruiseline.com/excursions.
+There are plenty of independent companies that specialize in selling shore excursions to cruisers, like ShoreFox, Shore Excursions Group, and Resort for a Day.
+Rather than searching multiple sites for the perfect tour, we make it easy to find, compare and book tours through these trusted independent providers through our Ship Mate app or on our excursions page.

 Excursions booked through an independent company are often less expensive than those through the cruise line, and while it depends on the company and excursion, the groups tend to be smaller and more personal, offering a better value.

 There is no guarantee that the ship won’t leave without you if something happens and you’re late getting back, though most reputable independent sellers will offer their own “return to the ship” guarantee, even going so far as to fly cruisers - at the company’s expense - to the next port to catch up with the ship.
-These guarantees rarely need to be invoked, but they offer peace of mind.
-(Note: sometimes a ship will wait a short amount of time especially if an entire group is missing, but this is not a guarantee.)
+It's important to note that these guarantees rarely need to be invoked, but they do offer peace of mind.
+(Sometimes a ship will wait a short amount of time especially if an entire group is missing, but this is not a guarantee.)
 Also, unless you bought internet on the ship or are on a line where it’s free, you won’t be able to book independent excursions after the ship sets sail and you’re at sea.

 - Those who are looking to save a little bit of money